Your first lead gen campaign

 - "Pause the campaign"

-Automatic (autopilot) - activate a campaign and it runs on its own.
-Your agent searches, visits, and qualifies during business hours at a safe pace.
+Automatic (autopilot) - activate a campaign and your agent helps you find and qualify prospects during business hours at a respectful pace.
 Each run has its own credit budget so no single campaign drains your balance.

 Set a daily target (leads per day) and a total target (total leads).
 Your agent tracks progress automatically.
 When the total is reached, the campaign completes on its own.